MicrosoftDocs/powerapps-docs/powerapps-docs/cards/tutorials/simple-shopping-list.md

    :::image type="content" source="../media/tutorial-simple-shopping-list/add-new-variable.png" alt-text="Screenshot of how to add a new variable." border="false":::

 1. Give your variable a name.
-In this example, we use `my_grocery_list`.
+In this example, we use `myGroceryList`.

-1. Set the type of variable to **array**.
-This will be an array of strings.
+1. Set the type of variable to **Table**.
+This will be an table of text.

    :::image type="content" source="../media/tutorial-simple-shopping-list/setup-grocery-array-var.png" alt-text="Screenshot of the my grocery list variable setup." border="false":::

 1. Save the card.

-1. Now you should see that your variable list contains one variable whose name is `my_grocery_list` and type is array.
+1. Now you should see that your variable list contains one variable whose name is `myGroceryList` and type is Table.

    :::image type="content" source="../media/tutorial-simple-shopping-list/my-grocery-list-array-var.png" alt-text="Screenshot of the fully set up my grocery list array variable." border="false":::